KonradDanielewski/DeepEcoHab/README.md

 pip install -e .
 ```

+To check out the package please run the example_notebook provided in the examples directory of this repository.

 TODO:
 1. Static plot export - kaleido issues, check if version dependent (python, plotly, kaleido) - This may be a chromium not on PATH in the current env issue